tonywhite11/PDFAgent/README.md

 ## Powerful templating for any desired output:

-You can then use out-of-the-box templating such as from the following:
+You can then use out-of-the-box templating where you by inserting a `{reference}` so that users can get a clean abstraction.

 ```python
 agent.template("""Please summarise the information below: